HasagiGr/data-science-small-researches/projects/README.md

 * [Project_2 - Student's dropout or success](#project_2)

 ## Project_1 - Intro in Data Science with titanic
-This project is entry point to data analysys and data science.\
+This project is entry point to data analysis and data science.\
 Task: predict if the passanger on titanic survived (binary classification).\
 Learn how to:
 - download the data from Kaggle;